Support in, complain out

 When Susan had breast cancer, we heard a lot of lame remarks, but our favorite came from one of Susan’s colleagues.
 She wanted, she needed, to visit Susan after the surgery, but Susan didn’t feel like having visitors, and she said so.
 Her colleague’s response?
 “This isn’t just about you.”
 “It’s not?”
 Susan wondered.
 “My breast cancer is not about me?
 It’s about you?”—Susan Silk and Barry Goldman

-When offering support, it can be helpful to evaluate your relationship with the grieving person.
+It can be helpful to evaluate your relationship with the grieving person.

 Instructions: In the center ring, write the name of the person who is struggling.
 Moving outward from the center, write the name(s) of the people next closest to the person in the center.
 Repeat as many times as necessary.

-- Only support should move toward the person in the center ring.
+- Only SUPPORT should move toward the person in the center ring.